MorpheusAIs/Docs/Guides/MOR Uniswap Testing Guide.md

 There are following steps:
 1) Obtaining test tokens
-2) Adding tokens to Metamask and connecting to Uniswap
+2) Adding tokens to Metamask
+3) Connecting to Uniswap
-3) Swapping tokens
+4) Swapping tokens
-3) Adding and removing liquidity
+5) Adding and removing liquidity
-5) Increasing and decresing added liquidity
+6) Increasing and decresing added liquidity

 ## Smart Contracts Addresses
 Arbitrum mainnet: